gsboast/gettingandcleaningdata/CodeBook.md

 * timeBodyGyroStdY
 * timeBodyGyroStdZ

->Time Based Gravity Accelerometer signals: total acceleration magnitude (Mag), Mean, and Std overall and for the X-Y-Z coordinate directions.
+>The average of Time Based Gravity Accelerometer signals: total acceleration magnitude (Mag), Mean, and Std overall and for the X-Y-Z coordinates for the associated subject/activity pairs directions.

 * timeGravityAccMagMean
 * timeGravityAccMagStd